antononcube/ConversationalAgents/Projects/TimeSeriesWorkflowsAgent/README.md

 # Time series workflows conversational agent

-This folder has code and descriptions for the making of a conversational agent that generates classification workflows using the monad `QRMon` coded in
+This folder has code and descriptions for the making of a conversational agent that generates time series workflows using the monad `QRMon` coded in
 \[[AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicQuantileRegression.m)\]
 and described in
 \[[AA2]()\]